Homelessness in the United States: Public attitudes

 Many advocates for homeless people contend that a key difficulty is the social stigma surrounding homelessness.
 Many associate a lack of a permanent home with a lack of a proper bathroom and limited access to regular grooming.
 Thus, people that are homeless become "aesthetically unappealing" to the general public.
 Research shows that "physically attractive persons are judged more positively than physically unattractive individuals on various traits... reflecting social competence."

 In addition to the physical component of stigmatization exists an association of homeless people with mental illness.
 Many people consider the mentally ill to be irresponsible and childlike and treat them with fear and exclusion, using their mental incapacitation as justification for why they should be left out of communities.

 A common misconception persists that many individuals who panhandle are not actually homeless, but actually use pity and compassion to fund their lifestyles, making up to $20 an hour and living luxurious lives.
 This exception to the rule seems more prevalent due to media attention, but in reality, only a few cases exist.

-Public opinion surveys show relatively little support for this view, however.
+Public opinion surveys show relatively little support for this view.
 A 1995 paper in the American Journal of Community Psychology concluded that "although the homeless are clearly stigmatized, there is little evidence to suggest that the public has lost compassion and is unwilling to support policies to help homeless people."
 A Penn State study in 2004 concluded that "familiarity breeds sympathy" and greater support for addressing the problem.